Hottentotti/My-wellbeing-project/README.md

 Data is collected by myself or someone else.
 Collected data aims for improving personal recourses and wellbeing by improving self-knowledge, self-confidence, self-management, self-care, self-sensing, self-listening, awareness, and emotional skills.

-    User signs up and provides initial preferences: Users input their preferences and interests during sign-up.
-    AI analyzes data: The AI processes user preferences, shopping history, and available product data.
-    Personalized recommendations: The assistant offers product recommendations based on the analysis.
-    Feedback loop: Users provide feedback on recommendations, which the AI uses to improve future suggestions.

 1. User sign in the application
 2. User answers the survey and give inputs (check below)
+3. AI analyzes the data: user preferences and earlier recipes are included in neural network (deep-learning)
-3. User gets a personal recipe (main points and details) for improving wellbeing and health
+4. User gets a personal recipe (main points and details) for improving personal wellbeing and health
-4. User can give feedback and the recipe is specified based on earlier recommended recipes (with chatbot).
+5. User can give feedback and the recipe is specified based on earlier recommended recipes (with chatbot).

 Inputs at the moment:
 * sleep (quality, amount)
 * nutrition (quality, amount, rhythm)
-* needs (acceptance, closeness, touching, love etc.)
+* physical activity (amount, diversity, timing)
 * circadian rhythm (timing, person type)
 * emotions and thoughts (management, amount, quality)
-* work (breaks, timing, flow, readiness, meaningfulness, education, responsibility, values etc.)
+* work (amount, breaks, timing, flow, readiness, meaningfulness, education, responsibility, values etc.)
-* health behavior (activities, sports, alcohol, smoking, emotions, relaxing, stress, awareness, helping etc.)
+* other health behavior (alcohol, smoking, emotions, relaxing, stress, awareness, needs, balance between work and freetime, helping etc.)
-* resilience and readiness (stress, pain, cold, hot etc.)
+* resilience (stress, pain, cold, hot, illnesses etc.)
+* readiness or alertness (timing)
 * health status

 ## Challenges

 Sometimes fatigue or exhaustion derive from health issues such as illnesses.
 This project cannot solve that kind of issues.
 Also some cultural issues cannot be solved with this solution.
-It is also possible that the recipe that AI has generated does not work for everybody.
+It is also possible that the recipe that AI has generated does not work for somebody.
 That is why the recipe should be modified if possible.
+In addition, people gives very personal inputs for analysis and thus data privacy need to be taken into account very carefully.

 ## What next?

 This project will grow step by step.
 At first there are only a couple of parameters and some AI, but later much more.
-To move on, I need assistance for data collection, coding and AI.
+To move on, I need assistance for data collection, coding, UX/UI and AI.

 ## Acknowledgments